Wake FC

+Wake Fútbol Club is an American soccer club based in Holly Springs, NC.
+The team currently participates in USL League Two, a semi-professional soccer league organised by the United Soccer League.

+The club was established in 2012 and plays its home games at Ting Stadium, with capacity for 1,800 spectators.

 History

 Wake FC was founded in 2012 by a group of local soccer leaders in Wake County, North Carolina, with the goal of providing a community- and character-driven development pathway from youth to competitive soccer.

 Expansion into semi-professional play

 In April 2018, the club announced the launch of semi-professional teams in both men's and women's divisions.
 Their aim was to integrate the youth academy into higher-level competition by adding senior teams that could compete in national leagues.

 Men's team

 The men's team debuted in USL League Two (formerly the PDL) during the 2019 season.
 USL League Two is a top-level pre-professional summer league for U-23 players, including college athletes.
 It was rebranded from the Premier Development League in 2019 (the same year Wake FC joined), emphasising elite talent and serving as a key entry point to professional ranks.

 Wake FC began its inaugural season in USL League Two in 2019 and revealed its logo ahead of their first match on May 11 against NC Fusion U-23.
 Wake FC competes in the South Atlantic Division.